yvvki/bunup/docs/docs/guide/typescript-declarations.md

 # TypeScript Declarations

-Bunup automatically generates TypeScript declaration files (`.d.ts`, `.d.mts`, or `.d.cts`) for your library based on your output format, with advanced features like declaration splitting.
+Bunup automatically generates TypeScript declaration files (`.d.ts`, `.d.mts`, or `.d.cts`) for your library.
+These files tell other developers (and TypeScript) what types your library exports, enabling proper type checking and autocomplete when others use your code.

 ## Isolated Declarations